Rubzio/styleguides/clean-abap/CleanABAP.md

 `xsdbool` is the best method for our purpose, as it directly produces a `char1`, which fits our boolean type `abap_bool` best.
-The equivalent functions `boolc` and `boolx` produce different types and add an unnecessary implicit type conversion.
+The equivalent functions `boolc` and `boolx` produce different types and add an unnecessary implicit type conversion, but are also acceptable.

 We agree that the name `xsdbool` is unlucky and misleading;
 after all, we're not at all interested in the "XML Schema Definition" parts that the "xsd" prefix suggests.